Chapter 3 Getting Started with R

 3.2 Starting to code

 The print() function is a very basic and useful one, which allows you to often check some things quickly.
-On the first line in the script editor, go and write the following line:
+On the first line in the script editor (left top pane), go and write the following line:

 print('hello world!')